 - Parking is free near Scotty’s Landing

-- Can rent tubes for 4 dollars a person from Scotty’s
+- Can rent tubes for 4 dollars a person from Scotty’s (as of 2015)

-This area of the river is beautiful as there are small islands, birds fishing, fish jumping out of the water and small coves you can land on and relax at.
+This area of the river is beautiful as there are small islands, birds fishing, fish jumping out of the water, and small coves you can land on and relax at.

-As we approached Scotty’s we got over to the left for our exit, make sure you are paying attention as it is easy to miss.
-It is the perfect place to exit as it is where you rent the tubes so it works well to be able to bring them out and return them there as well.
-Also Scotty’s has a lot of food and drink options if you are looking for something to eat, they even have a large patio that overlooks the water.
+As we approached Scotty’s, we got over to the left for our exit, make sure you are paying attention as it is easy to miss.
+It is the perfect place to exit as it is where you rent the tubes, so it works well to be able to bring them out and return them there as well.
+Also, Scotty’s has a lot of food and drink options if you are looking for something to eat; they even have a large patio that overlooks the water.